Getting started with your WordPress based freelancing business can be quite hard.

 In reality, bidding sites are not a good fit for everyone.
 This is especially who those who find the bidding process a bit challenging, or for those who do not have a strong profile on Upwork and Freelancer.
 In these cases, bidding on these sites is frustrating, unfruitful, and many times a waste of time and resources.
 In these cases, you should use as little time as possible on these sites, otherwise, you will be eating away from your productive WordPress freelancing time.

-If you're application looking for WordPress developers for hire, check out this post.
+If you're actually looking for WordPress developers for hire, check out this post.

 In this post, we’ll discuss three different websites that let you find WordPress-related freelancing jobs without the hassle of bidding.